shubhams821/CS6910-Assignment-3/README.md

 # CS6910-Assignment-3

-1. Use Kaggle to run the each file.
+1. Use Kaggle to run each file.
 2. Before running the code make sure to add the dataset 'Aksharantar dataset' in the kaggle and GPU is turned on.

 wandb report: [https://wandb.ai/shubham821/CS6910_Assn3_RNN/reports/CS6910-Assignment-3--Vmlldzo3OTQwMDk1](url)